 - 3/4 cup almond flour

 - 2 Tbsp. honey or maple syrup

 - pinch of cinnamon, optional

 - 1 cup dark chocolate chips (dairy free if needed)

 - 1 Tbsp. flaky sea salt (such as Maldon), optional

 - Soak: if Medjool dates are a little on the hard side, soak in lukewarm water until soft.
-Soak cashews and walnuts together in a separate bowl.
+Soak cashews and walnuts together in a separate bowl for about 10 minutes.

 - Prepare loaf pan: line a standard loaf pan with parchment paper, if desired.
 I didn't line mine with anything, and it worked just fine too.

 - Combine: Pulse chopped dates and nuts in a food processor to incorporate.
-Then add in the remaining ingredients: almond flour, honey, peanut butter, chia seed powder, coconut oil and vanilla.
+Then add in the remaining ingredients: almond flour, honey, peanut butter, chia seed powder, coconut oil and vanilla (and protein powder, if using).
 Process until a cookie dough consistency forms (see video).

 - Press into pan: Press mixture into pan either with your hands or spread with the back of a spoon to pack mixture down into an even, flat layer.
 (You can use any pan you prefer, 8×5 loaf pan, 8×8 inch or 9×9 inch square.
 Larger the pan = thiner the bars).